Skip to content

 Prescriptive Architecture

-Prescriptive architecture creates conflict with the codebase's real conventions.
-Pre-specifying class hierarchies and injection patterns prevents the agent from matching the existing codebase's actual conventions.
-The fix, explained in the Pete Hodgson article, is to point to an existing example: "add instrumentation to the UpdateAllProjects modal; there's an existing example in UpdateCompany," lets the agent infer the correct pattern by reading the codebase directly.
+Pete Hodgson identifies a practical alternative to prescribing class hierarchies: point to an existing example.
+"Add instrumentation to the UpdateAllProjects modal; there's an existing example in UpdateCompany" lets the agent infer the correct pattern by reading the codebase directly.

 Vague Quality Attributes

-Vague quality attributes fail because they cannot be verified.
-"Make it fast," "ensure high security," and "handle errors gracefully" give agents no actionable target and no verification criterion.
+"Make it fast," "ensure high security," and "handle errors gracefully" give agents no actionable target.
 Replace adjectives with verifiable behaviors: "return structured error codes for all 4xx/5xx responses," "P99 latency < 50ms," "pass OWASP ZAP scan."

 Anti-PatternFailure ModeFix